cbialorucki/CSE-310-Web-Apps/README.md

 I wrote this web app in order to learn about Django.
 Unfortunately, I did not spend as much time as I would have liked.
 I will continue to work on other Django projects to get a better grasp on how to use it.
 I come away from this project feeling that Django tries so hard to abstract away web fundamentals that it makes it harder to understand.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running (starting the server and navigating through the web pages) and a walk through of the code.}

 [Software Demo Video](https://youtu.be/yz0svaV2i5s)

 # Web Pages